-Source: Bloomberg, as at 31 December 2015
+Source: Bloomberg, as at 31 December 2016

-Over the course of the year, in light of the correction in the natural resource market and the slowing of the Canadian economy, the Fund's discount to NAV widened beyond historical levels.
-As a result, MCI repurchased a total of 770,000 redeemable participating preference shares in eight separate transactions, at a weighted average price of 80.44 pence.
-As a result of these transactions, as of 31 December 2015, the number of shares with voting rights in issue is 108.2 million.
+Over the course of the year, despite the recovery in commodities and in the Canadian economy, the Fund's discount to NAV widened beyond normal levels.
+As a result, MCI repurchased a total of 1,225,000 redeemable participating preference shares in eleven separate transactions, at a weighted average price of 80.37 pence.
+As a result of these transactions, as of 31 December 2016, the number of shares with voting rights in issue is approximately 106.9 million.

-The Investment Manager continues to tactically manage the amount of gearing employed in the Fund, taking advantage of favourable market conditions by increasing net gearing from an average of 14.8% in 2014 to an average of 18.8% for 2015.
-Subsequent to year end, as volatility in equity markets increased, the gearing was reduced.
-As the Investment Manager has done in previous years, under the overall supervision of the board, it will continue to monitor market conditions to determine the appropriate level of gearing for the Fund, effectively increasing gearing to invest in securities that are attractively valued, and reducing gearing with proceeds from positions that are overvalued.
+We continue to tactically manage the amount of gearing employed in the Fund.
+In the first few months of the year when the market was the most volatile, gearing bottomed at 5.6%.
+As markets recovered, gearing was increased to a high of 17.5% by August and averaged 13.3% for the year.
+Our approach to gearing involves monitoring market conditions to determine the appropriate level for the Fund, effectively increasing gearing to invest in securities that are attractively valued, and reducing gearing with proceeds from positions that are overvalued.